 Today, the world has, of course, passed that turning point.
 No longer do successful companies compete through their brands.
 Instead, they compete through platforms — or, put another way, through linkages among independent enterprises, aligned via their interoperable technologies and their creative efforts.

 Another economy is about to emerge now, with similarly broad effects.
-It revolves around the Internet of Things (IoT), made up of networks of human and technological activity embedded with sensors, robotics, and artificial intelligence.
-When the IoT is fully in place, successful enterprises will compete through ecosystems.
+It revolves around the Internet of Things (IoT), the interconnection of multiple devices and human activities embedded with sensors, robotics, and artificial intelligence.
+When the IoT is fully in place, successful enterprises will compete in this new way.

-At Haier, for more than a decade, we have been deliberately changing our company so we can stay ahead of these global transformations.
+As the chief executive of Haier, I have been thinking about these digital transformations for more than a decade.
+We have been deliberately changing our company so we can stay ahead of these global transformations.
 In 2005, with the Internet economy in mind, we began making innovations in our business model that would help us adapt.
 We called our new model rendanheyi.
 Ren refers to the employees, dan means user value, and heyi indicates unity and an awareness of the whole system.
 The term rendanheyi suggests that employees can realize their own value during the process of creating value for users.
 This new model was intended to foster co-creation and win-win solutions for employees and customers.